icpc/ccs-specs/Contest_API.md

 Java).
 For C and C++ no entry point is required and it must therefore be `null`.

-The `files` attribute provides the file(s) of a given submission as a zip archive.
+The `files` property provides the file(s) of a given submission as a zip archive.
 These must be stored directly from the root of the zip file, i.e. there must not be extra directories (or files) added unless these are explicitly part of the submission content.